Slice and Dice Your Op Report

 The largest section of the op report is the procedure note, which may be a few paragraphs to several pages long.
 This is where the physician documents the specifics of the procedure and how it was performed.
-The best way to dissect the note is to use the “slice-and-dice” technique, highlighting relevant information as you go, as shown in Example A.
+The best way to dissect the note is to use the “slice-and-dice” technique, highlighting relevant information as you go.

 The first “slice” in the op note shows the first element of the surgery.
 A cystotomy involved incising the ovarian cysts to drain them.
 This is coded with 49322 Laparoscopy, surgical; with aspiration of cavity or cyst (eg, ovarian cyst) (single or multiple).

 The second “slice” in the op note shows the physician turned his attention to the hydrosalpinx.
 The portion of the fallopian tube that was filled with fluid was cauterized and removed.
 This is coded using +58611 Ligation or transection of fallopian tube(s) when done at the time of cesarean delivery or intra-abdominal surgery (not a separate procedure) (List separately in addition to code for primary procedure).